ProtoSchool/munich/README.md

 </p>

 You probably have heard about [Technical Singularity](https://en.wikipedia.org/wiki/Technological_singularity "Wikipedia Article about Technological Singularity")?
 It is the inspiration to this meme.
-At first glance it tells about the cooperation of humans, at least to me.
+At first glance it tells about the cooperation of humans.
 In reality, it speaks, maybe even more, about a human kind of cooperation with technology and via technology.

 Quite some disruptive paradigms and technology had shown up the last years followed by ideas what we could do with it.